fifth-postulate/finding-the-planets/book/src/finding/brightness.md

 Furthermore there is a trend in the overall brightness, more pronounced in the data with the background.
 This is also seen in our collage.
-We will have to smooth out that trend and that is precisely what we will do next.
+We will have to smooth out that trend and that is precisely what we will in one of the next chapters.